DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH AND BANK MANAGEMENT/Finance utilities parameters.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Advanced bank statement functionality
+# Advanced bank reconciliation functionality
+The fields as described in the following subsections are available to control the additional functionality for advanced bank reconciliation.

+## Setup
+### Finance utilities parameters

 The **Financial utilities parameter** page within **Cash and bank management** is used to define settings that apply to Advanced bank statement functionality.
 These settings offer extended options on reconciliation matching rules, additional functionality on the bank reconciliation worksheet and other behavior.
 The settings also includes number sequence.

-## Setup
-### Finance utilities parameters

 To open the **Financial utilities parameters** page, go to **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities parameters**. <br>
 Then set the fields as desribed in the following subsections.